Vitamin Vaping: Does It Work? Is It Safe? Is It FDA Approved?

-Lately, there’s been a great deal of Internet and social media chatter about vitamin vaping, the health benefits associated with it, and whether it is a legitimate delivery method.
+Lately, there’s been a great deal of Internet and social media chatter about vitamin vaping, the health benefits associated with it, and whether it is a legitimate delivery method for vitamins.

 As a nutritionist and nutraceutical scientist, this recent practice raises three critical questions for me:

 - Is vitamin vaping safe?
 Specifically, is it safe to smoke vitamins and inhale them into the lungs?
 After all, the normal route for vitamin absorption is through the gastrointestinal tract.

 - How effective is vaping vitamins in introducing a viable source of nutrients into the bloodstream?

 - Is vitamin vape FDA approved and what is the FDA’s view regarding the legality of vitamin vaping as a means of dietary supplementation?

 Question #1: Is Vitamin Vaping Safe?

 In 2014, vitamin vaping was introduced and immediately extolled for being a nicotine-free, vitamin-laden formula.

 Do vitamin vapes work and can you absorb vitamins through your lungs?